Declaring tax in Denmark

 E-declaring with TastSelv

 You fill in your declaration via Skattestyrelsen's electronic service TastSelv.
-You use your NemID to log in and from there you will have access to your årsopgørelse, as well as your other Danish tax documents.
+You use your MitID to log in and from there you will have access to your årsopgørelse, as well as your other Danish tax documents.
 You can also use your Danish CPR number and a TastSelv code to log on.
 If you forget your code, you can request a new code from Skattestyrelsen's website.
+Click on Log on to request the code.

 When you use TastSelv, you can see the result of your tax declaration on the screen.
 You can find information on the different tax models in our article about deductions for the different taxation modes.